Nyingma Tradition - lineage of Khyungchen Aro Lingma

-Thursday evening practice with Yogic song and silent sitting, on the second and fourth Thursday each month 7.30p.m.—9.00p.m.
+Thursday evening practice alternating Yogic song and silent sitting, on the second and fourth Thursday each month 7.30p.m.—9.00p.m.
 No previous experience of Vajrayana practice or meditation is needed.
 We can intersperse discussion with practice to assist anyone new to the style of practice.
 Sessions are in the home of apprentices to Lamas of the Aro sangha at 22 Clarence St, Penzance.
-For the time being these sessions will be held at 10, St. George's Road, Hayle. email dates of events
+For the time being these sessions will be held at 10, St. George's Road, Hayle. email dates of events Also contact.

 In Sutric dön-pa it is the meaning of the words which is the focus.
 In Tantric dön-pa the words are used as a guide to visualisation.
 The melody is employed in order to give power to the words – to animate them.